These docs show how jekyll-awesome-nav turns a normal folder of Markdown files into navigation data your layouts can render.

 - Configuration explains the available plugin settings.

-- Navigation Overrides shows how a local
+Navigation Overrides shows how local

-_nav.ymlreplaces one section. - Generated Data lists the page variables available to themes and layouts.
+.nav.ymlfiles customize sections. - Generated Data lists the page variables available to themes and layouts.

 Folder shape

-This demo uses a plain docs/ folder:
+This documentation site uses a plain docs/ folder:

 docs/